 Technical Security Overview for Session Manager and On-Premises XenApp and XenDesktop

 Session Manager is a product managed by Citrix Cloud.
-When using the Session Manager Service to prelaunch sessions to an on-premises data center, the Desktop Delivery Controllers (DDC), Storefront servers, Virtual Delivery Agents (VDAs), and any NetScaler Gateways used for remote access remain under the customer’s control.
+When using the Session Manager Service to prelaunch sessions to an on-premises data center, the Desktop Delivery Controllers (DDC), StoreFront servers, Virtual Delivery Agents (VDAs), and any Citrix Gateways used for remote access remain under the customer’s control.
 The customer has security ownership over these components.
 You enable the new feature by using the TrustManagedAnonymousXmlServiceRequests setting.
-The XML Service should only accept incoming requests from trusted Storefront servers when using this setting.
+The XML Service should only accept incoming requests from trusted StoreFront servers when using this setting.